 The Santander All In One Credit Card is an average all-around card, offers a 0.5% cash back rate and no expenses on buys made abroad.
 The greatest inconveniences to the All In One card are the £3 month to month expense and 3% (£3 least) charge on money withdrawals.

-This card is suitable for travel purposes as you can see in Halifax Clarity Credit card reviews and does not charge any fee on Santander Zero Credit cash withdrawals made abroad in the local currency and it also implies 18.9% (variable) interest rate on cash withdrawals.
-This can be essential as interest is charged promptly from the date of a cash withdrawal and can rapidly include.
+This card is suitable for travel purposes as you can see in Halifax Clarity Credit card reviews and does not charge any fee.
+Santander doesn’t charge too.
+This can be essential as interest is charged promptly from the date of cash withdrawal and can rapidly include.

 Both cards don’t charge fees on foreign transactions.
 The Halifax charges a lower interest rate on cash withdrawals.
 Until you don’t pay back your cash withdrawals immediately, these cards will not work nicely.